Synthetixio/SIPs/content/sccp/sccp-281.md

 # Abstract

-The parameter descriptions is as follows:
+The parameters are described as follows:
 - The `atomicTwapWindow` represents the length of time, during which the relevant uniswap average price is computed.
 - The `considerationWindow` is the length of time, during which chainlink price updates are counted in order to determine whether the volatility circuit breaker is broken.